Legal

 3. AI features and your own LLM key

-Some Pro features fetch the readable text of a page through the Jina Reader service (r.jina.ai) before sending it to your AI provider.
+Some Pro features fetch the readable text of a page through the Jina Reader service (r.jina.ai) before sending it to Gemini.
 The page URL and content are passed through Jina; the request originates from your browser.
+The fetched content is held in an in-memory cache (max 50 entries, 10-minute TTL) so follow-up questions about the same page don't re-fetch.

 4. Payments